-Discuss your wish to get pregnant with your healthcare team Talk to your partner and loved ones before you start your pregnancy journey Connect your healthcare team members to each other by passing on their contact details and the treatment plan to which you have agreed Understand your options for managing your condition and the need to adapt your plan, if required Maintain a healthy lifestyle (eat a balanced diet, exercise when possible, get enough sleep, etc.) to ensure your good health Talk to your doctor and healthcare team about taking folic acid supplements 6 Your healthcare team can include your general practitioner, rheumatologist, obstetrician and gynecologist, nurse, midwife and any other healthcare professional you may meet.
-Your pharmacist will also be able to advise you about your treatments, how to take them or any other questions regarding the drugs you are prescribed.
+Discuss your plans to get pregnant with your healthcare team 23 Talk to your partner and loved ones before you start your pregnancy journey Connect your healthcare team members to each other by passing on their contact details and the treatment plan to which you have agreed \Rightarrow Understand your options for managing your condition and the need to adapt your plan, if required ď Maintain a healthy lifestyle (eat a balanced diet, exercise when possible, get enough sleep, etc.) to ensure your good health Talk to your doctor and healthcare team about taking folic acid or other supplements Talk to your doctor about specific blood tests they might recommend prior to becoming pregnant.
+Your healthcare team can include your general practitioner, rheumatologist, obstetrician and gynecologist, nurse, and any other healthcare professional you may see.
+Your pharmacist will also be able to advise you about your treatments, how to take them, and answer any other questions regarding the drugs you are prescribed.